Uniform Inference in High-Dimensional Threshold Regression Models: Monte Carlo Simulation and Applications

-When one lag of the 3-month Treasury bill rate is the threshold variable, we take $K = 20,$ and search for the optimal point in the interval $[0,4]$ (0 and 4.23 are the lowest value and the 70th percentile, respectively, of the threshold variable) by steps of 0.05.
-We try horizons from $h=1$ to $h=5$ for a robustness check and derive that the potential threshold points are 0.45, 0.5, and 0.55.
-There are only two periods with a 3-month Treasury bill rate in the range of $[0.45,0.55],$ so any of the three points can be the optimal threshold point.
-We then define the state as ZLB when the rate is below 0.45 and the normal state when it is above 0.45.
+When one lag of the 3-month Treasury bill rate is the threshold variable, we take $K = 40$, and define the range of the threshold parameter as the interval spanning from the 10th to the 90th sample quantile for the threshold variable.
+We then define the state as ZLB when the rate is below 1.02$\%$ (corresponding to the threshold derived when $h=0$) and the normal state when it exceeds 1.02$\%$.
 Figure \ref{LPinterestrate} shows the impulse responses to a military spending news shock in government spending and GDP.
-Compared to Figure 11 in \cite{ramey2018government}, for government spending, the peak of the responses occurs at the same horizon, and the peak magnitude is slightly larger in the ZLB state.
-In the normal state, the peak occurs at the same horizon, and the magnitude is slightly smaller.
-However, for GDP, the peak occurs 2 quarters earlier, and the peak magnitude is larger in the ZLB while the response is insignificant in the normal state.
+The results indicate that both government spending and GDP exhibit significantly stronger responses during ZLB compared to normal states.
+Moreover, at its peak, the response of government spending to a military spending news shock exceeds the corresponding response of GDP.
+Compared to Figure 11 in \cite{ramey2018government}, the peaks of both government spending and GDP occur two quarters earlier, and the magnitudes of these peaks are also larger.
+However, in the normal state, our responses are much more subtle.